alpas/alpasdev/src/main/resources/docs/authentication.md

 Use this method if you want to check if the current session matches with a valid user or not.
-For an example, `AuthOnlyMiddleware` uses this method to check the logged in user and forwards the call if session matches to an existing user in the `UserProvider` otherwise it throws an exception.
+For an example, `AuthOnlyMiddleware` uses this method to check the logged in user and forwards the call if session matches to an existing user in the `UserProvider`; otherwise, it throws an exception.

 - `isLoggedIn(): Boolean`